quinsberry/social-network/README.md

 This is a social network which will expand as my personal skills growth. <br/>
 <br/>
 Technologies: React + Redux <br/>
-Libraries: react-router, axios, classnames, redux-thunk
+Libraries: react-router, axios, classnames, redux-thunk, redux-form

 ## Available Scripts